vogelfenx/space-image-telegram-bot/README.md

     Please read the official [documentation](https://core.telegram.org/bots#3-how-do-i-create-a-bot) in order to create a bot using BotFather.

     Once you've created a bot and received your authentication token, add the bot to your channel and make it an administrator.
-Afterward the channel id should be placed in configuration file ``.config``:
+Afterwards the channel id should be placed in configuration file ``.config``:
     ```
     ...
     telegram_chat_id='@your_channel_id'